Existence of dicritical singularities of Levi-flat hypersurfaces and holomorphic foliations: Existence of dicritical singularities of Levi-flat hypersurfaces

 \section{Existence of dicritical singularities of Levi-flat hypersurfaces}

-In order to prove the Theorem \ref{main_theorem} we need the following results. \begin{theorem}[Cerveau-Lins Neto \cite{alcides}] Let $\mathcal{F}$ be a germ at $0\in\mathbb{C}^{n}$, $n\geq{2}$, of holomorphic codimension one foliation tangent to a germ of an irreducible real analytic hypersurface $M$.
+In order to prove Theorem \ref{main_theorem} we need the following results. \begin{theorem}[Cerveau-Lins Neto \cite{alcides}] Let $\mathcal{F}$ be a germ at $0\in\mathbb{C}^{n}$, $n\geq{2}$, of codimension one holomoprhic foliation tangent to a germ of an irreducible real-analytic hypersurface $M$.
 Then $\mathcal{F}$ has a non-constant meromorphic first integral.
-In the case of dimension two we can precise more: \begin{enumerate} \item If $\mc{F}$ is dicritical then it has a non-constant meromorphic first integral. \item If $\mc{F}$ is non-dicritical then it has a non-constant holomorphic first integral. \end{enumerate} \end{theorem} Now we prove the following lemma. \begin{lemma} Let $\mc{F}$ be a germ of a non-dicritical holomorphic foliation at $0\in\mathbb{C}^2,$ tangent to a germ of real-analytic Levi-flat hypersurface $M$ at $0\in\mathbb{C}^2$.
+In the case of dimension two we can precise more: \begin{enumerate} \item If $\mc{F}$ is dicritical then it has a non-constant meromorphic first integral. \item If $\mc{F}$ is non-dicritical then it has a non-constant holomorphic first integral. \end{enumerate} \end{theorem} Now we prove the following lemma. \begin{lemma} Let $\mc{F}$ be a germ of a non-dicritical holomorphic foliation at $0\in\mathbb{C}^2,$ tangent to a germ of an irreducible real-analytic Levi-flat hypersurface $M$ at $0\in\mathbb{C}^2$.
 Then the Baum-Bott index satisfies $\bb(\mc{F},0)\leq 0.$ \end{lemma} \begin{proof} Since $\mc{F}$ is non-dicritical at $0\in\mathbb{C}^2$, we have $\mc{F}$ has a non-constant holomorphic first integral $g\in\mathcal{O}_2$ by Theorem \ref{lins-cerveau}.
-In particular, $\mc{F}$ is a curve generalized foliation and Theorem \ref{brunella_index} implies that
+In particular, $\mc{F}$ is a generalized curve foliation and Theorem \ref{brunella_index} implies that